-To understand the full scope of the current IoT threat landscape, we analyzed 1.2 million IoT devices in thousands of physical locations across enterprise IT and healthcare organizations in the United States.
+To understand the full scope of the current IoT threat landscape, we analyzed 1.2 million IoT devices in thousands of physical locations across enterprise IT and healthcare organizations in the United States in 2018 and 2019.
 Using the Palo Alto Networks’ IoT security product, Zingbox, we created the 2020 Unit 42 IoT Threat Report to identify the top IoT threats and provide recommendations that organizations can take to immediately reduce IoT risk in their environments.

 Most notably, the report reveals that 83% of medical imaging devices are running on unsupported operating systems.
 This reflects a 56% jump from 2018 due to the Windows 7 operating system reaching its end of life, leaving hospital organizations vulnerable to attacks that can disrupt care or expose sensitive medical information.